renzol2/brain/docs/sampling-signal-processing.md

 # Sampling (Signal Processing)

-Sampling involves taking periodic measurements of an analog signal and assigning a digital value to each measurement.
+Sampling involves taking periodic measurements of an analog signal and assigning a digital value to each measurement, facilitating the conversion from analog audio to [[digital-audio|digital audio]].

 - [Sampling (Signal Processing)](#sampling-signal-processing)

   - [Sample Rate](#sample-rate)
   - [Bit Depth](#bit-depth)
   - [The Nyquist Frequency](#the-nyquist-frequency)